 Like many others before you, you are fighting for the success of your marriage / partnership.
 You love them, and you are clinging to the hope that with a few changes on both sides, you partner will be able to strengthen their love for you and vice versa.
-You love them, and between you you both have so much invested in the partnership it would be crazy not to try all avenues.
+You are fully committed to the relationship, and between you you both have so much invested in the partnership it would be crazy not to try all avenues.
 You are decent – you tell the truth, you are compassionate and empathic, you are prepared to listen, learn and change.

 Moreover, you seek validation.

 If both partners in therapy were broadly of the same view, couples therapy stands a good chance of proving invaluable.